Skip to content

 • Why clinics choose it: Reliable, cost-effective, broad coverage, minimal heat.

-• Best for: General in-office whitening with HP gels and PAP+ protocols.
+• Best for: Most in-office whitening with HP gels and peroxide-free PAP+ protocols.

-• Considerations: Higher cost and training; verify specs and compatibility with your gel protocols.
+• Considerations: Higher cost and training.
+Verify compatibility with your gel strengths.

-• Best for: Advanced operators optimizing specific protocols where narrow emission helps.
+• Best for: Advanced operators running specific protocols at higher volume.

 Coverage & Heat Wide, even coverage; low heat output Focused spot; heat depends on power/design

-Cost & Maintenance Lower cost; long LED lifespan Higher cost; training & service vary
+Cost & Maintenance Lower cost; long LED lifespan Higher cost; service/training varies

-Workflow Speed Preset timers; easy positioning Protocol-dependent; steeper learning curve
+Workflow Preset timers; easy positioning Protocol-dependent; steeper learning curve

-Best Use General pro whitening (HP/PAP+ compatible) Specialized clinics optimizing narrow protocols
+Best Use Most professional whitening programs (HP/PAP+ compatible) Specialized clinics optimizing narrow protocols

 Shop Professional Whitening Machines